TgRoque18/Angular-Firebase-Tasks/README.md

 This project was developed with the intention of learning to manipulate the Angular Cli, Firebase and Material.

+The project is in Surge through the link: thiago-angular-firebase-material-tasks.surge.sh

 To play it just follow the steps below:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.